Struggling to design a high-converting sales page?

 - A catchy headline that grabs your attention

-- Engaging copy that pulls you in and keeps you reading
+- Engaging sales copy that pulls you in and keeps you reading

 - An easy-to-use order form

-- Trust indicators, such as customer reviews or testimonials
+- Trust indicators and social proof, such as customer reviews and testimonials

 - A strong call to action

-If your sales page is missing any of these key elements, it will likely be less effective at converting visitors into buyers.
+If your sales pages lacks any of these key elements, it will likely be less effective at converting visitors into buyers.